 Boredom.
-To determine if a user u gets bored during a session, we consider the items clicked in the last $t_b$ time steps.
-If there are more than $n_b$ such items, we keep only the $n_b$ most recently clicked items and we record a list of their main topics.
-Then, if a topic $T \in \mathcal{T}$ occurs more than a threshold of $\tau_b \leq n_b$ times in this list, we consider that the user u is bored with respect to topic T. We define two boredom variants that specify the impact on the bored user's behavior: temporary tem user embedding implies an absence of clicks in our simulator) and then returns after $t_b$ time steps.
+To determine if a user u gets bored during a session, we consider the items clicked in the last t_0 time steps.
+If there are more than n_b such items, we keep only the n_b most recently clicked items and we record a list of their main topics.
+Then, if a topic $T \in \mathcal{T}$ occurs more than a threshold of $\tau_b \leq n_b$ times in this list, we consider that the user u is bored with respect to topic T. We define two boredom variants that specify the impact on the bored user's behavior: temporary loss-of-interest boredom and churn-and-return boredom.
+For the temporary loss-of-interest boredom, the user u who is bored with respect to topic T has their user embedding component $\mathbf{e}{u,T}$ set to 0 (i.e., this simulates a loss of interest for topic T) for t_b time steps.
+After this period, we consider that the boredom effect has timed out and the user may be willing to click again on items with main topic T, so the component $e{u,T}$ is restored to its previous value.
+The churn-and-return boredom operates in a similar fashion with the difference that all components of \mathbf{e}u are set to 0 until the boredom effect times out: this simulates the fact that the user churns the platform (as an all-zero user embedding implies an absence of clicks in our simulator) and then returns after t_b time steps.

 Clicked item influence.
 At each interaction step, the user u is recommended a slate and potentially clicks on some of this slate's items.
-We denote as $I_c$ this set of clicked items.
-We transcribe the influence of clicked items on u's future behavior by updating the user embedding $\mathbf{e}u$ as a weighted average of the previous user embedding and the mean of clicked item embeddings: $\mathbf{e}u := \omega \, \mathbf{e}u + (1-\omega) \frac{1}{|I_c|} \sum{i \in I_c} \mathbf{e}i$ where $\omega$ is an hyperparameter controlling the amount of influence clicked items have on the user.
+We denote as I_c this set of clicked items.
+We transcribe the influence of clicked items on u's future behavior by updating the user embedding \mathbf{e}u as a weighted average of the previous user embedding and the mean of the clicked item embeddings: $\mathbf{e}u := \omega \, \mathbf{e}u + (1 - \omega) \frac{1}{|I_c|} \sum{i \in I_c} \mathbf{e}i$, where ω is a hyperparameter controlling the amount of influence clicked items have on the user.
 Intuitively, the influence mechanism causes a drift in user interests and thus makes the recommendation process more dynamic.

-3.6 Full observability vs partial observability
+Full observability vs partial observability

-Our SARDINE simulator can be used in two modes: either with full state observability or with partial state observability, which is recorded in the hyperparameter O. The former simulates a Markov Decision Process (MDP) setting while the latter defines a Partially Observable Markov Decision Process (POMDP) setting.
+Our SARDINE simulator can be used in two modes: either with full state observability or with partial state observability, which is recorded in the hyperparameter O. The former simulates a Markov decision process (MDP) setting while the latter defines a partially observable Markov decision process (POMDP) setting.
 In this section, we define the state/observation used in these two cases.

 Full observability.
 In the full observability case, agents have access to the entire information about the user state.
-The state fed to the agent is here defined as the concatenation of 3 vectors:
+Here, the state fed to the agent is defined as the concatenation of 3 vectors: